 I've said it before and I'll say it again - I am really lucky that my kids love dal!
 Usually we make chana dal, which uses split chickpeas, but today we will make Madhur Jaffrey's Red Lentils With Five Spices recipe, simply because I happen to have some red lentils.
 The recipe for ground lamb kebabs in on p.212, the dal is on p.212.

-Kohlrabi is something I remember from my childhood.
-My mother presented it to us, my brother, sister, and I, in the kitchen.
-A strange, alien form she found either at the grocery store or in her garden.
+I still remember clearly the first time my mother introduced Kohlrabi to my brother, sister and me.
+She stood in the kitchen holding a strange, alien form, either from the grocery store or outside in the garden.
 It was not purple then, but a pale greeny white, as though it might taste minty or sweet like a honeydew melon.
-She peeled it, cut it into cubes and then served it up with toothpicks.

 My sister, who has for years been living off things like Doritos and Frito-Lay Bean Dip, recently joined a CSA in her town of Tucson, Arizona.
 She and my Mother share the subscription, and so far have been happily consuming most everything that comes their way, or so they tell me.
 Until my sister phoned one morning last week, not sure what to do with the bag of wheat berries she'd ended up with.

 Today was a second great day for my garden - I've eaten two salads from it.
 For lunch, I had some mixed lettuces with a hard boiled egg and vinaigrette along with an open faced mozzarella and avocado sandwich.
 The kids ate peanut butter and honey roll-ups, on wheat tortillas.
 They sampled the salad while harvesting but weren't interested once it entered the house.